 This soundbar is available both in white and black.
 While we reviewed the black version, we expect this review to be valid for the white variant as well.
 This review is also only valid for the full setup, and not for the standalone bar.

-The Sonos Arc full 5.1.2 setup is a great overall sounding soundbar.
-It gets harshly punished in our current test bench, but subjectively, it sounds very well-balanced and is in the same ballpark of the often-compared Samsung HW-Q90R when it comes to audio reproduction.
+The Sonos Arc full 5.1.2 setup is a very good overall soundbar.
+Thanks to its sound enhancement features, it has a very neutral, balanced sound profile and is in the same ballpark as the often-compared Samsung HW-Q90R when it comes to audio reproduction.
 For more options, check out our recommendations for the best soundbars, the best Dolby Atmos soundbars, and the best soundbars for movies.

 The Sonos Arc with Sub + One SL Speakers is a better overall soundbar setup than the Samsung HW-Q900T.
 The Sonos is better-built, and it comes with satellite speakers, unlike the Samsung.
 It has a wider soundstage and more sound customization features, including a room correction feature.
 Also, it has a better-balanced sound when playing Atmos and surround content.
 However, the Samsung supports DTS content and has a Full HDMI In port that supports 4k passthrough.
 Also, the Samsung has fewer compression artifacts at max volume.